pablokbs/pablokbs/README.md

 * AWS, Terraform, Docker, all the cloud stuff :)
 * Critical thinking, decision-making and problem solving skills
 * Some Python coding
-* Special skills and experience in fast growking startups.
+* Special skills and experience in fast growing startups.

 ## Contact